drapek/Drapcode/README.md

 # Constrains
 * there can't be blank lines between statements
 * in math operation of int and double, the int is automatically converted into double
+* conditions are ints only to make the problem simpler

 # Features
 - [x] IO operations